awsdocs/aws-systems-manager-user-guide/doc_source/automation-cwe-target.md

 ------

-   The following example creates an EventBridge event rule that triggers every day at 9:00 AM \(UTC\)\.
+   The following example creates an EventBridge event rule that starts every day at 9:00 AM \(UTC\)\.

 ------
 #### [ Linux & macOS ]